-A corporation with an IBF located in New York State may do one of the following:
+A corporation with an $\ensuremath{\textbf{IBF}}$ located in New York State may do one of the following:

-- deduct from entire net income on Schedule B, line 51, the adjusted eligible net income of the IBF computed on Schedule G, line 107 (that is, the IBF modification method).
+- Deduct from entire net income on Schedule B, line 51, the adjusted eligible net income of the IBF computed on Schedule G, line 107 (that is, the IBF modification method).
 The decision to use the IBF modification method for a tax year is made with the filing of the return for the tax year.
-Check the IBF modification boxes on Schedule G and Schedule H, Part I. You may change your decision to use the IBF modification with the filing of an amended return for the tax year.
-A corporation that uses the IBF modification method must complete Schedule G, lines 84 through 107; or - make an election not to deduct from entire net income on Schedule B, line 51, the adjusted eligible net income of the IBF (that is, the IBF formula allocation method).
+Check the IBF modification boxes on Schedule G and Schedule H, Part I. You may change your decision to use the IBF modification by filing an amended return for the tax year.
+A corporation that uses the IBF modification method must complete Schedule G, lines 84 through 107. - 2.
+Make an election not to deduct from entire net income on Schedule B, line 51, the adjusted eligible net income of the IBF (that is, the IBF formula allocation method).
 The election to use the IBF formula allocation method for a tax year is made with the filing of the return for the tax year.
-Check the IBF formula allocation method boxes on Schedule G and Schedule H, Part I. You may change your election to use the IBF formula allocation method with the filing of an amended return for the tax year.
+Check the IBF formula allocation method boxes on Schedule G and Schedule H, Part I. You may change your election to use the IBF formula allocation method by filing an amended return for the tax year.
 A corporation that uses the IBF formula allocation method must complete Schedule G, lines 84 through 88.

-See page 14 instructions for the effect of IBF modification method and IBF formula allocation method on entire net income allocation percentage and taxable assets allocation percentage.
+See page 14 instructions for the effect of IBF modification method and IBF formula allocation method on allocation percentages.